biosustain/venom/README.rst

  - OpenAPI (Swagger) schema service
  - Client generation from schema

-Streamed responses would use Python 3.6 coroutine generators
+Streamed responses would use Python 3.6 asynchronous generators